California Wildfire Injury Attorneys

 Since 1983, the National Interagency Fire Center has recorded an average of around 70,000 wildfires a year, but the actual total for the first several years may have been much higher.

-There was also an increase in the extent of area burned each year since the 1980s.
-The top ten years with the largest total area burned—including the peak years of 2015 and 2020—have happened since 2004.
-Many of the warmest years on record in the country have occurred over this time.
+There has also been an increase in the extent of area burned each year since the 1980s.
+The top ten years with the largest total area burned, including the peak years of 2015 and 2020, have happened since 2004.
+Many of the warmest years on record in the country have occurred over this period.
 The spring and summer seasons have seen the biggest growth.

 The California Department of Forestry and Fire Protection primarily oversees wildfire management.
 The organization is responsible for fire protection and forestry management on state and private lands, focusing on fire suppression, prevention, and recovery efforts.
 The Department’s Fire Prevention Program includes wildland pre-fire engineering, vegetation management, fire planning, education, and law enforcement.